All Episodes

 But you know what?

-Uh couldn't go to a nicer person, a more hardworking and advancing person.
+Couldn't go to a nicer person, a more hardworking and advancing person.

 She puts her heart and soul into the show.

-And uh, we're very thankful.
+And we're very thankful.

 By the way, only Blair and I understand.

-Where was it when we got on the air, like a minute before airtime?
+Where was it when we got on the air like a minute before airtime?

 I think it was London.

-Yeah, and you remember the hotel room.
+And you remember the hotel?

 I mean, we had a ton of equipment.